trivelt/flask-rest-server/README.md

 ## Requests

 Requests should be send with JSON in message's body.
 Full specification of all requests there is accessible in auto-generated Swager UI which is available at /api/spec.html (by default: http://127.0.0.1:5000/api/spec.html#!/spec) after starting REST server.
+It also allows for interacting with API without having to use the console tools.
+Just click "Try it out!" button to send your request directly to the server.

 ![](https://raw.githubusercontent.com/trivelt/img-resources/master/flask-swagger.png)